WilliamYi96/williamyi96.github.io/_pages/about.md

 <span style="color:red">What's New</span>
 ======
+* 2022.08.
+Serve as an Orientation Leader at KAUST 2022 Fall.
 * <span style="color:red">New!!</span> 2022.07.
 Our paper "Variance Reduced ProxSkip: Algorithm, Theory and Application to Federated Learning" is available on [arXiv](https://arxiv.org/abs/2207.04338).
 * <span style="color:red">New!!</span> 2022.07.
 [HGR-Net](https://arxiv.org/abs/2203.01386) for large-scale zero-shot learning has been accepted by ECCV 2022!
 Code is available [here](https://github.com/WilliamYi96/HGR-Net).
 * 2022.06.
 Reviewer for WACV 2023, BMVC 2022.
 * 2022.06.
 I moved from Building-1 L4 to Building-1 L2.
 * 2022.06.
 Reviewer for NeurIPS 2022.
 * 2022.06.
 Continue serving as a [Student Ambassador](https://cemse.kaust.edu.sa/ask-a-student) 2022-2023 at KAUST CEMSE!
-* 2022.06.
-Will serve as an Orientation Leader at KAUST 2022 Fall.
 * 2022.05.
 Our paper "EF-BV: A Unified Theory of Error Feedback and Variance Reduction Mechanisms for Biased and Unbiased Compression in Distributed Optimization" is available on [arXiv](https://arxiv.org/abs/2205.04180)！
 * 2022.04.
 Our paper "Creative Walk Adversarial Networks: Novel Art Generation with Probabilistic Random Walk Deviation from Style Norms" has been accepted by [ICCC 2022](https://computationalcreativity.net/iccc22/wp-content/uploads/2022/06/ICCC-2022_11L_Jha-et-al..pdf)!
 * 2022.04.
 Our short paper "Language-Guided Imaginative Walks: Generative Random Walk Deviation Loss for Unseen Class Recognition using Text" has been accepted by [CVPR22 L3D-IVU Workshop](https://sites.google.com/view/l3d-ivu/overview?authuser=0)!